sparkflows/sparkflows-docs/docs/tutorials/data-science/farmers-market-prediction.rst

    :alt: Fire Market Prediction
    :width: 100%

-Next you can execute the workflow and it come up with predictions for number of farmers markets in a zip code.
+Now, you can execute the workflow and it will come up with predictions for the number of farmer's markets in a zip code.

 .. figure:: ../../_assets/tutorials/machine-learning/farmer-market-prediction/16.png
    :alt: Fire Market Prediction